SUCCESS FOR TISC – ON 9/17/14, THE CITY COUNCIL VOTED UNANIMOUSLY TO HEAR OUR APPEAL. THE DATE OF THE HEARING IS MONDAY, SEPT 29, 2014.

-Due to the overwhelming community support regarding this issue that affects all of Bend, TRUTH in SITE WILL be appealing the decision.
+Due to the overwhelming community support regarding this issue that affects all of Bend, TRUTH in SITE has appealed the decision.

 The TRUTH IN SITE, LLC was formed to be a community voice for those in Bend concerned over the proposed Westside OSU Cascades campus location.
 There are many reasons why the westside location is not in the best interest of the city, the region, or the university.
 Here are a few of those reasons…

 - The lack of a Master Plan for a project of this magnitude: The fact that OSU-C is not required (per City Code) to provide a master plan for this project is unacceptable and irresponsible.
 OSU-C should not be allowed to use this “loop hole” in development code to bypass the importance of sound planning simply by purchasing a small property to get the project started, only to incorporate surrounding land and/or nearby commercial properties down the road.
 The citizens of Bend deserve to know the true impact a university will have on the surrounding areas regardless of where the university is eventually built, be it on the west side of Bend (as currently proposed) or the north, east, or south side.

 - Traffic: If you live or travel on the west side of Bend, you know these roads are already congested and some roundabouts are already failing.
 As a group, we can’t understand how a traffic study could say adding 2,000 students, facility and staff to this location will have “no impact on traffic and no mitigation is necessary”.
 We don’t buy the argument that OSU-C can “socially engineer” its students and facility to leave their cars at home.
 So if their grand plan does not work, who will pay for traffic mitigation?
 The citizens of this community will pay.